-After having lived for nine years in Tokyo and Yokohama, I can truly say I feel at home.
+After having lived for more than 11 years in Tokyo and Yokohama, I can truly say I feel at home.
 Of course over time my impression of Japan and its strength and weakness has changed.
 Much more is known nowadays about Japan and its unique culture, but still cultural gaps cause misunderstandings and challenges in the business world.

 Having lived in Europe, US and Japan, speaking several languages, I am lucky to have multilayered insights that I would like to share with you in this blog.
 Enjoy and keep me posted about your thoughts.